Ah, morning sickness. My arch nemesis.

 After I got in the car, I put the bands on and waited for that blessed relief.
 And I waited.
 And waited.

 It was quite the scene.
-Me laying on the bathroom floor crying because I had just thrown up for the millionth time with the bands on… with bruises on my wrists from pressing WAY too hard.
+Me laying on the bathroom floor crying because I had just thrown up for the millionth time with the bands on… AND with bruises on my wrists from pressing WAY too hard.

 Friend, do what works for you.